Codecademy/docs/content/general/concepts/pseudocode/pseudocode.md

 ---
-Title: 'Pseudocode'
+Title: "Pseudocode"
-Description: 'Pseudocode is a method of describing the steps in an algorithm or other computed process written in plain language.
+Description: "Pseudocode is a method of describing the steps in an algorithm or other computed process written in plain language.
 It does not rely on any particular implementation of a programming language, and instead is intended for a human audience.
-It omits the portions required for machine implementation of the algorithm, such as variable declarations, and includes natural language description details.'
+It omits the portions required for machine implementation of the algorithm, such as variable declarations, and includes natural language description details."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Documentation'
+  - "Documentation"
-  - 'Development'
+  - "Development"
 CatalogContent:
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
-  - 'learn-how-to-code'
+  - "learn-how-to-code"
 ---

 **Pseudocode** is a method of describing the steps in an algorithm or other computed process written in plain language.
 It does not rely on any particular implementation of a programming language, and instead is intended for a human audience.
 It omits the portions required for machine implementation of the algorithm, such as variable declarations, and includes natural language description details.